 Halifax Community College Foundation, Inc. is optimistic about the future.
-It is currently engaged in a campaign named "Brick by Brick" which is estimated to increase unrestricted net assets by \$189,000.
+It is currently engaged in a campaign named "Brick by Brick" which is estimated to increase unrestricted net position by \$189,000.
+Sales for the bricks have not met expectations, but it is still an active pursuit.
+The Brick by Brick campaign has been revamped to be able to increase the donations.
+A Fifty for 50 Gala will be taking place in January 2017 to raise additional unrestricted funds.
 Tuition at Halifax Community College is modest by some standards, but for many of our students, it presents a barrier to completing their educational goals.
 Our donors realize this and have one important thing in common - they care deeply about the future of the Roanoke Valley and invest their resources into the lives of others.
 They know that dollars invested into an education at Halifax Community College will earn big dividends.
 Recipients complete their education, join the workforce, become taxpayers and stay off public assistance.